Cryozene/DocxToBB/README.md

 3. To run, simply place DocxToBB.ini next to the executable (or .py if running from source).
 *No installation needed!*
 4. Before starting for the first time, make sure to open DocxToBB.ini with the text-editor of your choice (I recommend notepad++), take a glance at the options and change them to your liking
-5. Run the Executable, select a .docx file to convert - finished.
+5. Run the Executable, select a file to convert - finished.
 If the `clipboard`-option is set to true, simply paste the resulting text at the desired place

 ## Troubleshooting